hayk111/showsourcing/README.md

 ### Components

-One design choice we took with components is to make those self contained and reliant on an EntityTarget.
+Components which have their name ending with `Entity` are wrapper components that use an `EntityTarget`.
-That means that for example a `FileInputComponent` will have as `@Input` only an `EntityTarget`.
+That means that for example a `FileInputEntityComponent` will have as `@Input` only an `EntityTarget`.
 This component will do its thing and when the user picks a file, everything will be done in the background: the back end will be updated as well as the front end store.
 No need to do anything except putting the component in the template and giving it an `EntityTarget`.
-This has drawbacks but it's the design choice we took.
+The wrapper component contains other component that are dumb components.
+In the case of `FileInputEntityComponent` it must contain a `FileInputComponent` which tells the parent `FileInputEntityComponent` what action has been taken (file has been dropped, etc) and which also has the job to display everything.

+The architecture is simple:

+ - Parent wrapper: does the messaging with the store
+ - Child component: tells the parent what are the user interactions.

-There isn't much services at all as most of the logic is handled in the store.
+There isn't much services at all as most of the logic is handled with store messages.
 There are things that don't fit in the store that go into services, but those are generally pretty obvious.
 Like the `DynamicFormBuilder`.

 ### The store
 The main business logic of the app is handled in the store.
 The store is subdivided in : ui, entities.
 UI is for things that are displayed on screen ( dialog open etc), entities is for the different entities that are loaded via http usually.

 The golden rule in the store is to normalize the data.
 For example if you have a product which contains comments,